 2. Queen Christina (1933)

-Based on the life of queen of Sweden, the 1933 biographical drama starred one of yesteryear’s greatest and most beautiful actresses Greta Garbo in a role that was tailor-made for her.
-She got into the skin of the character just as the director envisioned it and breathed life into Christina, who after her father’s death at the Battle of Lutzen ascends the throne, dutifully ruling her kingdom, until her youthful years crave for some freedom.
+Based on the life of the queen of Sweden, the 1933 biographical drama starred one of yesteryear’s greatest and most beautiful actresses, Greta Garbo, in a role that was tailor-made for her.
+She got into the skin of the character just as the director envisioned it and breathed life into Christina, who after her father’s death at the Battle of Lutzen, ascends the throne, dutifully ruling her kingdom until her youthful years crave for some freedom.
 And so the young queen starts sneaking out of the palace, dressed as a man to avoid public attention.
 The film is one of the most memorable crossdresser movies, which added more feathers to Garbo’s cap.

 Read More: Best Pregnancy Movies of All Time